-A student will be placed on academic probation or suspended when his or her cumulative grade point average falls below 2.0.
-If a student falls below these minimum standards, he or she will be placed on academic probation or suspended.
+A student will be placed on academic probation when his or her cumulative grade point average falls below 2.0.
+If a student falls below this minimum standard, he or she will be placed on academic probation 1 for the first semester, and probation 2 for a second consecutive semester below a 2.0 GPA.
+A third semester will result in suspension, and is discussed below.
 If placed on probation, the student will be placed on an academic contract with specific non optional actions designed to ensure student success through a letter of warning from the University.
 At semester's end, the student's record will be reviewed to determine whether progress toward meeting the minimum standards has been met.
 Even if academic progress was made, the student may continue on probation for a second semester if their overall grade point does not meet minimum standards.